memfault/zephyr-generic-example/README.md

 Based on https://github.com/zephyrproject-rtos/example-application , this
 provides a minimal reference for Memfault integration.

-This should work on any supported target board; tested on the MIMXRT685-EVK.
+This should work on any supported target board.

 ## Usage